 These components provide a logical flow to the precis content, making it attractive for the audience.

 All the paragraphs in the body section lead the audience towards the conclusion of the precis.
 Similar to an essay, the conclusion section includes a restated thesis statement.

 The purpose of drafting this part is to connect the major claim made to the extended significant concepts.
-Avoid presenting new information in this section as the purpose of this part is to give closure to the content.
+Therefore, avoid presenting new information in this section, as this part aims to give closure to the content.

 6. Proofreading and Editing

 An essential step in the writing process of a rhetorical precis is proofreading, which is often ignored.
 Once you have written the precis, read it a couple of times to ensure that the content is free from errors.

 Make editings to the document before submitting it to your instructor to ensure the quality of your work.
 The writer’s credibility is reflected through the accuracy of his work.